eduardohanesian-ctrl/banknode-tg/Ethereum/README.md

 the POSIX mode is `0600`.
 In-flight signing nonce/state is never persisted: after a crash, the ceremony must start again.

-## License

-The project's original code is distributed under `PolyForm-Noncommercial-1.0.0`.
-Commercial use is prohibited unless the copyright holder grants a separate license.
-See `LICENSE` for the complete terms; third-party dependencies remain subject to their own licenses.
-These terms apply to versions distributed with this license and do not alter rights to copies previously obtained lawfully under MIT.

 ## Production limitations

 This is a complete cryptographic implementation, but it is not a claim that the